poyopaya/kickstart/README.md

 Run gulp to again build and watch the project.
 A browser tab should open in your default browser automatically when ready.
 You'll also get an external URL you can use on other devices.

+## Building Rails Gem

+Run `make build-rails`.
+This will build the project and a new gem but will not push the gem to rubygems.org.

+To push to rubygems, simply enter (in the rails dir) `gem push kickstart_rails-X.X.X.gem`.
+Replace the Xs with the version number of course.